 - Serving as writing tutor during open hours at SCAA.

-- Meeting with the instructor regularly and attending the class throughout the quarter.
+- Meeting with the instructor regularly and attending the class throughout the semester.

-- Fully participate in regular meetings and training with SCAA Writing Center Coordinator and fellow WAs, including online components such as Discussion Board posts every week.
+- Fully participating in regular meetings and training with SCAA Coordinator of the Writing Tutor Programs and fellow WAs, including online components such as Discussion Board posts every week.